bd21/CSE-333/README.md

 # CSE-333
-Self-taught systems programming course, all the excercises/homeworks
+Self-taught systems programming course.
+Includes all the excercises/homeworks.